benmartinson/adaptations/README.md

 # Adaptations

-A Rails 8 + React application for building **AI-powered data transformation pipelines** with automatic UI generation.
-Transform external API data into beautiful React components using intelligent code generation.
+AI-Driven CMS that converts API response data into a fully functional UI using generated React components and Ruby transformations, testing pipelines, background jobs, WebSockets, and code sandboxing.

 ---

-## ✨ What is This?

 Adaptations is a development tool that helps you: